AChezick/Capstone2/README.md

 #### One Hot Encoding

 I used one hot enocding on several of the categorical features.
+Several of the models reported 9999.0 - as a  result from a one-hot encoding.

 ---